 So, what film types are out there, what film cameras are supported and what should you look for?

-What types of film can you get?
+What best film types can you get?

 What types of film camera are there?